 Antisemitism, is one of the most complex and, at times, perplexing forms of hatred.
 It spans history, infecting different societies, religious and philosophical movements, and even civilizations.
 In the aftermath of the Shoah, some contend that antisemitism illustrates the limitations of the Enlightenment and modernity itself.
 In the contemporary context of globalised relations it appears that antisemitism has taken on new and changing forms that need to be decoded, mapped and critiqued.
 In fact, given the rise of current genocidal antisemitic discourse as a social movement, and the limited response to it by the human rights community, this could point to a possible crisis of modernity.
 This conference aims to explore this discursive phenomenon from an interdisciplinary approach.
 [End, call for papers, my emph.]

 “Discourse,” the favorite word of postmodernists who are unremittingly disdainful of panopticons and all other bourgeois innovations to perpetrate universal surveillance, the better to control our minds, is described as “a social movement.”
 To the postmodernists, this is no big whoop.
 Speech is a performative act.
 Discourse creates reality.
 Genocide will be halted by one great inclusive conference, in which anti-Zionists and supporters of radical Islam presumably will be welcome to join the cultural anthropologists and hip philosophers.
 The exemplary multiplicity of interpretations (“truths”) the conference promises (that is pomospeak), along with the renewed Ivy-League enabled assault upon the modern critical tools that could help us analyze our institutions and ourselves, will leave us kinder, gentler world citizens.
 Your tax dollars are paying for this charade, boys and girls.
-(For a related blog see http://clarespark.com/2009/06/04/modernity-and-mass-death/.)
+(For a related blog see https://clarespark.com/2009/06/04/modernity-and-mass-death/, or https://clarespark.com/2013/03/28/power-and-aristocratic-radicals/.)